ivg313/joplin-docsify/README.md

 ## ToDo
 - ~~make folder only for public notes~~
 - ~~test images/videos/etc export~~
-- Rewrite files (and images) export: imho they should be in folder with same name as note or something like that.
+- ~~Rewrite files (and images) export: imho they should be in folder with same name as note or something like that.~~ (kind of impossible, fuck it)
 - remake SUMMARY.md generator to _sidebar.md
 - See if the hyperlinks from Note to Note are working
 - ...